scbirlab/nf-ggi/README.md

 Here's what the flags mean:
 - `--organism_id`: The Taxon ID of the organism, whih you can find at NCBI or UniProt
 - `--dca`, `--rf2t`: Run direct-coupling analysis and RosettaFold-2track
 - `--plots`: Generate amino acid contact maps.
-This takes about 10MB per protein-protein interaction, so be sure you have enough disk space!
+This takes about 10MB per protein-protein interaction, so be sure you have enough disk space for the number of protein-protein pairs you're testing!

-You could also run `--metabolites` to get the metabolic network, and `--string` to get the STRING co-expression network.
+You can also run `--metabolites` to get the metabolic network, and `--string` to get the STRING co-expression network.

-Because only `--organism_id` is provided, the pipeline assumes "self" mode (i.e. all-vs-all within taxon 243273).
+Because only `--organism_id` was provided, the pipeline assumes "self" mode (i.e. all-vs-all within taxon 243273).

 You can run bait mode by providing `--bait <UniProt ID>`: